Sally4Ever

 Sally4Ever is a British comedy television series created by Julia Davis.
 The series stars Davis, Catherine Shepherd and Alex MacQueen.
 It premiered in the United Kingdom on Sky Atlantic on 25 October 2018, and in the United States on HBO on 11 November 2018.

+The story of a love affair that quickly spirals out of control, this seven-episode series explores love and sex in today's confused, obsessive and gender-fluid world.
+The show follows Sally (Catherine Shepherd), who is about to marry David (Alex Macqueen), her wimpish boyfriend of ten years, when she encounters the charismatic Emma (Julia Davis).
+The two fall into a romantic relationship, but what starts out as an exciting and sexy fling takes an unexpected turn when Emma reveals herself to be a nightmare.

 In 2019, the series won the BAFTA for Best Scripted Comedy.

-It ran for only one season.